Osman (video game): Story

-Ports
+Ports and Remasters

-In a 2014 interview, Roy Ozaki said that he wants to bring Osman to the console by looking for video game publishers willing to assist in publishing the game.
-In August 2022, it was announced that the game would be released by ININ Games for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S in 2023.
-They had also confirmed involvement from original game's director Kouichi Yotsui and artist Takashi Kogure.
+Roy Ozaki said in an interview that he wants to bring Osman to the consoles by looking for video game publishers willing to assist in publishing the game.
+ININ Games released Osman for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S in April 2023.
+The original game's director Kouichi Yotsui and artist Takashi Kogure were involved in the remaster's development.